ibmresilient/resilient-community-apps/fn_extrahop/data/wf_extrahop_rx_search_detections.md

 if filter:
     if playbook.properties.extrahop_detection_id:
-        raise ValueError("The search filter and Detecion ID are not allowed at the same time.")
+        raise ValueError("The search filter and Detection ID are not allowed at the same time.")

     search_filter = {
         "filter": filter